ravenawk/patsbytes/content/articles/ansible_collections.md

 The `ansible-config dump` command shows the value of _COLLECTIONS_PATHS_ shown above is currently set to the default value.
 The ansible --version command shows the same list but refers to it as _ansible collection location_.

 We can modify this list in the ansible.cfg under the defaults section by adding the key _collections_paths_.
+(Below is just an illustration we won't be keeping these values in our future examples.)

 ```bash
 pbytes@patsbyes:~$ cat /etc/ansible/ansible.cfg